TREAD: Token Routing for Efficient Architecture-agnostic Diffusion Training: Experiment

 \subsection{Experimental Details}

-\paragraph{Model Architecture.} The overall structure of our model follows the two-stage training process of Latent Diffusion Models (LDM) \cite{rombach2022high_latentdiffusion_ldm} where we first train an autoencoder that translates back and forth between the pixel-level image space and its latent space.
-We use the pre-trained VAE from Stable Diffusion with the standard downsampling factor of 8.
-Even though the main requirement for our method is the usage of tokens, we choose a standard DiT \cite{dit_peebles2022scalable} in the size XL and a patch size of 2 as our main model for ablation.
-Further, we also show the generalizability to other architectures like Diffusion-RWKV \cite{fei2024diffusion}.
-For ablations that do not require the largest model size, we either switch to model size B or S and use a patch size of $4$, depending on the task.
-Any changes are clearly stated for each experiment.
-The application of our method is marked by the additional \textbf{-\methodname}.
-Additionally, the number of routes applied during training will be noted using \textbf{\methodname-1} for a single one while we use the respective increment for each additional route.
+\paragraph{Model Architecture.} Our model follows the standard two-stage training process of Latent Diffusion Models (LDM) \cite{rombach2022high_latentdiffusion_ldm}, where an autoencoder is first trained to map between pixel-space and a compressed latent representation.
+We utilize the pre-trained VAE from Stable Diffusion with a standard downsampling factor of 8.
+As our method primarily requires token-based processing, we adopt a standard DiT-XL architecture \cite{dit_peebles2022scalable} with a patch size of 2 as our main model.
+Additionally, we demonstrate the generalizability of our approach to other architectures, such as Diffusion-RWKV \cite{fei2024diffusion} and Mamba \cite{gu2023mamba}.
+For ablations we use a DiT-B/2 if not otherwise specified.
+All modifications are explicitly stated for each experiment.
+To indicate the application of our method, we append +\methodname{} to the respective models.

-\paragraph{Training Setup.} We follow the standard of existing works on diffusion models and train models on ImageNet-1K $256\times256$ and a batch size of $256$.
-Further, we follow the standard setting for the AdamW from the original DiT~\cite{dit_peebles2022scalable} with a learning rate of 1e-4 and no weight decay and the standard $\beta$-parameters of $0.9$ and $0.999$ respectively.
-Except for experiments that specifically state otherwise, we apply a selection rate of $50\%$ for each route.
-Further, we use an EMA model with an update rate of $0.9999$.
+\paragraph{Training Setup.} We follow the standard of existing works on diffusion models and train models on ImageNet-256 with a batch size of $256$.
+Furthermore, we follow the standard setting for AdamW from the original DiT~\cite{dit_peebles2022scalable} with a learning rate of 1e-4 and no weight decay and the standard $\beta$-parameters of $0.9$ and $0.999$ respectively.
+We use the standard EMA approach with an update rate of $0.9999$.
 All results are computed using this EMA model.
 We do not employ any kind of data augmentation.
-All experiments are conducted on $4 \times 80$GB-A100 GPUs, resulting in a batch size of $64$ per GPU.
-Therefore, the most impactful difference to the vanilla DiT in implementation is our adjusted loss formulation (\Cref{eq:loss}).
-Further, we use precomputed latents of ImageNet-1K $256 \times 256$, leading to a $32 \times 32$ representation.
-All of our runs are done with a mixed precision of \texttt{bf16} if not otherwise specified.
-Following \citet{zheng2023fast_maskdit} we apply a weight $\lambda$ of $0.1$ on the MAE loss.
-For Transformer-based structures, we use random selection, while for sequential models like RWKV, we find that row selection works better.
+All experiments are conducted on $4 \times 80$GB-A100 GPUs with a local batch size of 64, resulting in a global batch size of 256, which reflects the standard for ImageNet-256.
+In addition, we use precomputed latent representations of ImageNet-256, leading to a $32 \times 32$ representation.
+Except for experiments that specifically state otherwise, we apply a selection rate of $50\%$ to our routing mechanism.
+For Transformer-based structures, we use random selection, while for sequential models like RWKV and Mamba, we find that row selection works better.